w3f/Grants-Program/applications/wika_network.md

 In his own words, **Doug Astor** is a degen!

 Also, he is currently the admin of the Wika discord server.

-**Curtis Wilkerson** is a data scientist working in financial technology for 6 years.
-His focus has been credit & fraud modeling as well as building machine learning infrastructure in the fintech/financial inclusion space.

 **Thomas Cantrell** is a data scientist working in banking operations and regulatory compliance at Capital One for 6 years.
 His focus is primarily on operations predictive modeling, document-centric vision machine learning, and process automation.
 Outside of work, he enjoys experimenting with generative deep learning.